-I remember that first day of school, my long curly hair imprisoned in two neat braids.
-Ma tied two navy blue ribbons on each end.
+I remember that first day of school, my long curly hair imprisoned in two tight braids.
+Ma put navy blue ribbons on each end.
 I hated them, being 11, going on 21.
 But, she made me wear the things anyway.
-Said no daughter of her was gonna be ‘fast’ in her house.
-Maybe she wasn’t paying attention, or just didn’t have the time to notice, but boys were the last thing on my mind.
+Said no daughter of hers was gonna be ‘fast’ in her house.
+Maybe she didn’t notice, but boys were the last thing on my mind.
 No man could give me what I wanted.
 That’s what I thought.

 We never made it out of the projects.

 Sipping a margarita, I watch the clock on the wall.
-I don’t hear much of the chatter around me.
+I don’t hear much of the chatter around me anymore.
 Rapping my nails against the glass, I shift in my seat.

 Where is he?

-Slipping off the bar stool, I spot the hostess.
+Slipping off the bar stool, I make my way towards the hostess.
 A slender gal.
-No ass, but tits for days.
+About No ass, but tits for days.
 I check my own reflection in the glass doors before I tap her on the shoulder.

 “Hey,” I smile, grazing her arm.
 “I’m looking for Marcus Whitman.”